-George Washington (SSB(N)-598) was originally Scorpion (SS(N)-589), but was lengthened by the insertion of a 130-foot missile section and renamed George Washington.
-Launched 9 June 1959 by the Electric Boat Division of General Dynamics Corp., Groton, Conn.; sponsored by Mrs. Robert B. Anderson, and commissioned 30 December 1959, Cdr.
+The third George Washington (SSBN-598) was laid down on 1 November 1957 at Groton, Conn., by the Electric Boat Division of General Dynamics Corp.; launched on 9 June 1959; sponsored by Mrs. Ollie R. Anderson, wife of Robert B. Anderson, Secretary of the Treasury, and commissioned on 30 December 1959, Cdr.
 James B. Osborn (blue crew) and Cdr.
-John L. From, Jr. (gold crew) in command.
+John L. From Jr. (gold crew) in command.

-George Washington returned to Cape Canaveral to embark her gold crew, and 30 July 1960 duplicated her earlier successes by launching two more missiles while submerged.
-Shakedown for the gold crew ended at Groton 30 August and the submarine got underway from that port 28 October for Charleston, S.C., to load her full complement of 16 Polaris missiles.
-There she was awarded the Navy Unit Commendation, after which her blue crew took over; and George Washington embarked on her first patrol.
+George Washington returned to Cape Canaveral to embark her gold crew, and on 30 July 1960 duplicated her earlier successes by launching two more missiles while submerged.
+Shakedown for the gold crew ended at Groton on 30 August and the submarine got underway from that port on 28 October for Charleston, S.C., to load her full complement of 16 Polaris missiles.
+There she received the Navy Unit Commendation, covering the period of 9 June 1959–20 July 1960, after which her blue crew took over; and George Washington embarked on her first patrol.

-The submarine completed her first patrol after 66 days of submerged running 21 January 1961 and put in at New London, Conn.
-The gold crew took over; and she departed on her next patrol 14 February.
-After the patrol George Washington entered Holy Loch Scotland, 25 April 1961.
+The submarine completed her first patrol after 66 days of submerged running on 21 January 1961 and put in at New London, Conn.
+The gold crew took over; and she departed on her next patrol on 14 February.
+After the patrol George Washington entered Holy Loch, Scotland, on 25 April 1961.
 Through 1964 she continued to conduct classified deterrent patrols from that port, alternating her two crews.
-An incredible four years after her initial departure from Groton she put in to refuel, having cruised some 100,000 miles guarding the seas for America.
-Her powerful missiles are recognized everywhere as an important factor in the maintenance of peace and freedom throughout the world.
+Four years after her initial departure from Groton she put in to refuel, having steamed 100,000 miles.

-After overhaul and refueling at the Electric Boat Co. at Groton in 1965, George Washington resumed her patrols and served as a deterrent to global war for the next twenty years.
+After overhaul and refueling at Electric Boat in 1965, George Washington resumed her patrols and served as a deterrent to global war for the next twenty years.

-George Washington decommissioned on 24 January 1985 and was later transferred to the Puget Sound Naval Shipyard, Bremerton, Wash., for scrapping.
-The submarine was disposed of by submarine recycling on 30 September 1998.
+George Washington was decommissioned on 24 January 1985, stricken on 30 April 1986, and later transferred to Puget Sound Naval Shipyard, Bremerton, Wash., for scrapping.
+She was disposed of by submarine recycling on 30 September 1998.